cawel/notes-binder/History of the World since 1300/lecture 2/D - Christendom and Islam.md

 ## Contrasts between Europe and China at that time
 * Europe:
-    - persistence of feudalism and localism pitted these micro kingdoms against each others in a chronic state of internal struggle for supramacy
+    - persistence of feudalism and localism pitted these micro kingdoms against each others in a chronic state of internal struggle for supremacy
     - internal rivalry, constant disequilibirum
     - highly militaristic, aggressive political culture which will drive to expansionism
     - single faith: Christendom